kenburcham/algorithmia-google-addon/blogpost.md

 > "How can I get the benefits of AI in my spreadsheet?"

-In this article, we'll introduce you to "Algorithmia's Google Sheet Add-on" that lets you add algorithms running on Algorithmia's cloud infrastructure right that can act on your own data in your Google Sheet.
+In this article, we'll introduce you to Algorithmia's Google Sheet Add-on that enables you to add algorithms running on Algorithmia's cloud infrastructure right that can act on your own data in your Google Sheet.

-Algorithmia is a ...
+Algorithmia offers a serverless, scalable GPU cloud for scalable AI algorithms.
+Developers can create and host sophisticated AI functions and learning models that can do machine learning tasks like visual recognition, sentiment analysis, natural language summaries as well as handy utilities like validating email addresses, extracting URLs or snail mail addresses from a website.

+Typically, a developer connects these functions into their software programs, but with the Google Sheets add-on, we can integrate these powerful abilities directly into the business tools we use every day.

+Let's see how this works!

 ## Objective 1: Get your Algorithmia API key
 First, you'll need to setup a [free Algorithmia account](https://algorithmia.com/signup) which includes 5,000 free credits a month, and copy your API key found under [My Profile](https://algorithmia.com/user#credentials) > Credentials.
 You need an API key to setup your Algorithmia Google Sheet's Add-on.